 The Ph.D. degree requires 75 semester hours in coursework and dissertation research.
 Students must maintain a 3.0 GPA.
-Students are required to pass two qualifying exams and an oral examination; for details see the subsequent section on Doctor of Philosophy Qualifying Exams.
+Students are required to pass two written qualifying exams and an oral examination; for details see the subsequent section on Doctor of Philosophy Qualifying Exams.
 Following successful completion of these exams, the student is admitted to candidacy for the degree.
 The candidate must then write a doctoral dissertation and pass a final oral defense of that dissertation.
-At least one semesters of college teaching experience is required.
+At least one semester of college teaching experience is required.

 Master of Science Degree Requirements

 Each student must complete one of the following options: